-Hilton Hawaiian Village Beach Resort (Overall Favorite): In the heart of Waikiki, this high-end resort is right on the beach.
-Luxury rooms overlooking the beach, a private lagoon and a free fireworks and dance performance show.
-Hilton is easily the most recognizable hotel on the Island.
+- Hilton Hawaiian Village Beach Resort (Overall Favorite): In the heart of Waikiki, this high-end resort is right on the beach with a private lagoon.

-Sheraton Waikiki (Luxury): A luxury resort with the most amazing infinity pool on the island, which overlooks the beach.
-The bar and nightclub at the Sheraton is a great place to relax after a long day of island adventures.
+- Sheraton Waikiki (Luxury): A luxury resort with the most amazing infinity pool on the island, which overlooks the beach.

-Waikiki Beachside Hostel (Budget Choice): A budget alternative, which is still in an amazing location.
-Walking distance to Waikiki beach and a central location to base yourself for a week of adventures.
+- Waikiki Beachside Hostel (Budget Choice): A budget alternative, which is still in an amazing location.

-Disney Aulani Resort (Family Choice): This is a resort your kids will never forget.
-It honestly feels like a theme park at times with just how many pools and activities are available.
-If you can afford it, this is the #1 place to stay for families on Oahu.
+- Disney Aulani Resort (Family Choice): This is a resort your kids will never forget.
+It honestly feels like you are living in a theme park.

 MORE OAHU BLOG POSTS